undg/kbd-manuform/README.md

 Use `flash.sh`, `./flash-left.sh` or `./flash-right.sh` scripts to flash the qmk_firmware.
 For old keyboards you need to flash only left shell.

 This will move files between repositories (this one and `~/qmk_firmware`), and wait for you to enter the bootloader mode.
 To enter bootloader mode, press reset button, or short with tweezers `gnd` and `reset` pin.

+## 4. Troubleshooting

+You can reflash only left side, however if firmware on both shells are compiled from different version of `qmk/qmk_firmware` you may want to flash both sides.